munrocreations/own-it-quick/README.md

 1. Enter a Login Name and password for the new user.
 Login names may contain letters (a-z, A-Z), numbers (0-9), dashes (-), underscores (_), periods (.) and at signs (@).
-1. Assign Groups memberships if needed
+1. Assign Groups memberships if needed.
-1. Click Create
+1. Click Create.
 ![create user](Graphics\create-user.jpg)

 After creating the user, fill in the Full Name of the user if it differs from the login name.
 You could also ask the user to complete the Full Name.

-Finally check *Send email to new user* in the lower left sidebar of the control panel and enter the new user’s email address. **ownCloud** sends an email to notify that user about the details needed to log in.
+Finally check *Send email to new user* in the lower left sidebar of the control panel and enter the new user’s email address. **ownCloud** sends an email to provide that user with the login details.

 For more detail, see [this topic](https://doc.owncloud.org/server/10.0/admin_manual/configuration/user/user_configuration.html#creating-a-new-user) in the ownCloud documentation.